All for the King

 What do I need?

-A sack to hold the bird.
-Food for the magpie.
-Lunch for herself.
+A sack to carry the bird.

-Then, she skidded to a stop.
+Then she skidded to a sudden stop.

 Now what?